Glossary for families

 L

-An inclusive term for people who identify as lesbian, gay, bisexual, transgender, intersex, queer/questioning, intersex, asexual or having sexual preferences other than heterosexual.
+An inclusive term for people who identify as lesbian, gay, bisexual, transgender, intersex, queer, asexual or otherwise sexually or gender diverse.

 M